 Pro Tip: This is the only place you can upgrade your beastforms.
 You cannot upgrade your forms when in the Beastmoon hunt arena or when selecting what form to play as!

 Each Beastform has access to 5 Levels.
 They start off at Level 1 with 6 spells, gaining a new spell each level for a total of 10 unique spells by Level 5.
 In some cases, leveling up also increases the number of copies of a particular spell a Beastform has access to.
-Finally, leveling up increases your sideboard space (i.e the number of Battle Cards you can hold).
+Finally, leveling up increases your sideboard space (i.e the number of Battle Cards you can hold) and hand size.
+At level 3 your hand size increases to 4 cards and at level 5 your hand size increases to 5 cards.
 Leveling up will only last through the current Beastmoon Hunt.
 Once the Beastmoon hunt event is finished for the week, players will revert to Level 1 and will have the opportunity to level up again when the Beastmoon hunt event becomes active once again.

 In addition to the level system, Beastmoon forms can also gain tiers.
-Tiers increase your Beastform’s sideboard space and can even increase your maximum hand size.
+Tiers increase your Beastform’s sideboard space and can even increase your maximum hand size(by default since tiers also increase levels).
 Some Beastmoon forms must have one of their tiers unlocked via a golden idol in order to be accessed by the player.
 Unlike Level upgrades, Tier upgrades are permanent and are active in every Beastmoon Hunt event.